bahtiyartan/troia/docs/43DatabaseAccessI.rst

 WITHCACHE Option (Database Selection Cache)
 ===========================================

 In some cases, TROIA programmers passes same SELECT statements more than once even the expected result is same.
-To solve this kind of performance bottlenecks **in short term**, WITHCONTROL variation is an option.
+To solve this kind of performance bottlenecks **in short term**, WITHCACHE variation is an option.
 If you use WITHCACHE option, the result of SELECT statement is cached by the interpreter and same result is used when SELECT statement is performed again.

 In the example below, both SELECT statements of first block access database and executes corresponding select query on database, but in second block, first select is executed on database layer and the result is cached, then second SELECT statement uses the cached result without accessing database.